Suwethaig/Data_Portfolio/Vancouver_Rental_Analysis/README.md

 - Despite the higher availability of rental units in medium rent zones, the presence of more units does not translate to lower prices.

 ### <ins> Analysis 4 </ins>
 This analysis aims to determine whether renting a larger home in Vancouver is significantly more expensive compared to smaller units, or if all housing types are generally hard to afford.
-I focus on the rent as a percentage of median wages in 2023 to assess affordability across different bedroom types.

 #### **SQL Query 4.1:**
 ```sql